keptn-contrib/dynatrace-sli-service/README.md

 * The `dynatrace-sli-service` by default validates the SSL certificate of the Dynatrace API.
-  If your Dynatrace API only has a self-signed certificate, you can disable the SSL certificate check by setting the environment variable `HTTP_SSL_VERIFY` (default `true`) specified in the manifest available under `deploy/service.yaml` to `false`.
+  If your Dynatrace API only has a self-signed certificate, you can disable the SSL certificate check by setting the environment variable `dynatraceSliService.config.httpSSLVerify` (default `true`) specified in the `chart/values.yml` file to `false`.

-* To deploy the current version of the *dynatrace-sli-service* in your Kubernetes cluster, use the `deploy/service.yaml` file from this repository and apply it.
+* To deploy the current version of the *dynatrace-sli-service* in your Kubernetes cluster, use the helm chart located in the `chart` directory.
 Please use the same namespace for the *dynatrace-sli-service* as you are using for Keptn, e.g: keptn.

     ```console
-    kubectl apply -f deploy/service.yaml -n keptn
+    helm upgrade --install  dynatrace-sli-service -n keptn http://0.0.0.0:8000/dynatrace-sli-service.tgz
     ```

 * This installs the *dynatrace-sli-service* into the `keptn` namespace, which you can verify using: